VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step3.md

 - The already created *Data Set* in step 1.
 - The already created *Bigquery Table* in step 2.
-- A Pub/Sub topic named `[yourname]-train_model-complete` where you will publish a success message.
+- A Pub/Sub topic named `[yourname]-train-model-complete` where you will publish a success message.
 - One GCS Bucket named `[yourname]-models` where you will save the model

-The outline of the *Cloud Function* code is available at `./functions/manual_exercises/c_train_model/app`
+The outline of the *Cloud Function* code is available at `./functions/simple_mlops/c_train_model/app`

 ```text
 c_train_model/